Sakhile-Msibi/Camagru/README.md

 * [App structure](#app-structure)

 ## General info
-Matcha is one of the web based project that software engineering trainees do at WeThinkCode_.
-Only micro-frameworks are allowed to be used to build the application.
+Camagru is one of the web based project that software engineering trainees do at WeThinkCode_.
+PHP language must be used to create the server-side, with just the standard library.
+Every framework, micro-framework or library that you don’t create are totally forbidden, except for CSS frameworks that doesn’t need forbidden JavaScript.
-Object-relational mapping (ORM), validators or User Accounts Manager should not be used to create the application.
 All forms must have correct validations and the whole website must be secure.

 ## Technologies
 Technologies are used in this project:
+* PHP
+* JavaScript
-* Express.js
+* HTML
-* Node.js
+* CSS
-* Embedded javascript template (ejs)
 * Windows, Apache, MySQL and PHP (WAMP)

 ## Installation